Thyroid storm: Management

 The main strategies for the management of thyroid storm are reducing production and release of thyroid hormone, reducing the effects of thyroid hormone on tissues, replacing fluid losses, and controlling temperature.
 Thyroid storm requires prompt treatment and hospitalization.
 Often, admission to the intensive care unit is needed.
+In cases of heart failure leading to hemodynamic collapse, cardiocirculatory support including VA-ECMO may be required.

 In high fever, temperature control is achieved with fever reducers such as paracetamol/acetaminophen and external cooling measures (cool blankets, ice packs).
 Dehydration, which occurs due to fluid loss from sweating, diarrhea, and vomiting, is treated with frequent fluid replacement.
 In severe cases, mechanical ventilation may be necessary.
 Any suspected underlying cause is also addressed.

 Iodine

 Guidelines recommend the administration of inorganic iodide (potassium iodide or Lugol's iodine) to reduce the synthesis and release of thyroid hormone.
-In high dosage, iodine may reduce the synthesis of thyroid hormone via the Wolff-Chaikoff effect and its release via the Plummer effect.
+In high dosage, iodine may reduce the synthesis of thyroid hormone via the Wolff–Chaikoff effect and its release via the Plummer effect.
 Some guidelines recommend that iodine be administered after antithyroid medications are started, because iodine is also a substrate for the synthesis of thyroid hormone, and may worsen hyperthyroidism if administered without antithyroid medications.

 Antithyroid medications

 Antithyroid drugs (propylthiouracil or methimazole) are used to reduce the synthesis and release of thyroid hormone.
 Propylthiouracil is preferred over methimazole due to its additional effects on reducing peripheral conversion of T4 to T3, however both are commonly used.
+If the etiology involves subacute thyroiditis, antithyroid medications are not always used, and its use is "controversial".

+Colestyramine

+Colestyramine is an oral bile acid sequestrant used to reduce levels of circulating thyroid hormone in thyrotoxic patients by interfering with the enterohepatic circulation and thyroid hormone recycling.
+Cholestyramine use is usually reserved for patients who are intolerant of the other antithyroid medications.